SaankLeo/Saankhyas_Kennel/content/posts/mocker-cpu-emulator.md

 ---
-title: "Building Mocker: What I Learned Writing a CPU Emulator"
+title: "Building Mocker: The CPU Emulator That Bullied Me"
-date: 2025-06-01
+date: 2025-07-05
-description: "Notes on building a CPU emulator from scratch in C++ — registers, pipelines, and the weird gaps in my understanding."
+description: "Notes on building a CPU emulator from scratch in C++ — registers, pipelines and the weird gaps in my understanding."
 collections: ["posts"]
 tags: ["systems", "C++", "emulation"]
 ---